IAmHughes/giphy-generator/README.md

 # GIPHY Generator - GitHub Action
 A GitHub Action (written in JavaScript) to generate a comment on issues and PRs, responding to the command `/giphy <search_term>`, leveraging the [GIPHY API](https://developers.giphy.com/docs/api/endpoint/#search).
 Powered by GIPHY and GitHub Actions!

+For example, if I commnented on an Issue and included the phrase `/giphy another one`, I would see a comment from this action of a gif response from GIPHY's Search API for `another one`:

 ![/giphy another one](https://media.giphy.com/media/xThuWcZzGnonnG3ayQ/giphy.gif)

 ## Usage